 Who can defend a careless driving charge?

-Who fights careless driving charges in York Region?
+Who fights careless driving charges in Toronto?

 The topic of careless driving is a very deep legal subject with many subtopics that can only be lightly touched upon within a webpage article.
 Legal practitioners and scholars could spend hours discussing the various twists and turns that apply to the principles and concepts mentioned here.